Our Mission Statement

 5 years old is still the “legal” start age for kindergarten in many states that don't offer a FREE Universal Pre K option.
 Currently serving only 22% of 4 year olds and 3 % of 3 year olds, state funded Pre-K programs annual budgets vary from $1600 per child in North Carolina to more than $10,000 per child in New Jersey.
 This difference alone make it so these schools don’t entirely qualify as UNIVERSAL since not EVERY student is eligible.
 There are only truly 3 states that offer FREE Universal Pre-K for all four year old children.
 Twelve states to be have NO STATE FUNDING at all.

 How ironic is it that we know development of the brain is almost fully formed by 3 years old, yet we wait until 5 to start school?
-How in just 4 short years aka K-3rd grade, do we expect children who have had little to no early literacy training to have somehow magically internalized a bunch of totally random sounds and symbols to a level of test taking mastery and to do it all with a smile on?
+How in just 4 short years aka K-3rd grade, do we expect children who have had little to no early literacy training to have somehow magically internalized a bunch of totally random sounds and symbols to a level of test taking mastery and to do it all with a smile on and sitting still the whole time?

 It is widely accepted among educators and researchers that from K-3rd grade children are LEARNING TO READ, and from 4th grade on, they are READING TO LEARN.